FAQ (Question and answers)

 The only absolute prerequisite is that your shoes be clean (bring an extra pair if getting to the studio involves rain, snow, or mud), with no cleats or metal that could damage the hardwood floors.
 Shoes with flat soles and suede leather can turn and slide across the floor more comfortably than shoes with treads and rubber soles.
 For ladies, a low heel - no more than 2 inches - helps to distribute the weight onto the balls of your feet, which also aids in balance and turning.

-Ballroom dance instructors in the UK often hold professional qualifications from recognised dance awarding organisations like the Initial Dance Teacher Qualifications or the International Dance Teachers' Association (IDTA), with courses like the Level 4 Diploma in Dance Teaching.
+Ballroom dance instructors in the UK often hold professional qualifications from recognised dance awarding organisations like the Initial Dance Teacher Qualifications or the International Dance Teachers' Association (IDTA), with courses like the Level 4 Diploma in Dance Teaching. you can also teach yourself

 Yes, but if you're a child and under the age of 15, we need your parents' permission.
-We will email you via Google or Yahoo in an attachment
+We will email you via Google or Yahoo in an attachment This demonstrates a commitment to safeguarding children and adhering to ethical practices in our work.
+It's a detail that builds trust and shows consideration for families.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.